wisdgod/hostspp/README.md

 ### Disclaimer

-This project is for research and learning purposes only.
-Users are responsible for compliance with applicable laws and regulations.
+This project (Hosts++) is intended for educational and research purposes only.
+Users must comply with all applicable local, national, and international laws and regulations.

+The authors and contributors of this software are not responsible for any direct or indirect damages or losses arising from its use.
+Users assume all risks associated with the use of this software.

+It is strictly prohibited to use this software for any illegal or harmful activities.
+The authors reserve the right to revoke usage rights if any misuse is discovered.

+By using this software, you acknowledge that you have read, understood, and agreed to all terms of this disclaimer.

 ## 中文